GOVERNANCE

 Section 1.
 Eligible Member

 Any Texas resident eighteen years of age or older who believes in and supports the mission of the Corporation, regardless of race, color, national origin, religion, ancestry, gender, sexual orientation is eligible to apply for membership.
+If requested by the Board of Directors, the membership applicant shall provide proof of residency in a form reasonably acceptable to the Board of Directors.

 Section 2.
 Membership Dues

 Annual dues for each class of membership shall be proposed and approved by the Board of Directors.
 For existing members seeking to renew, membership dues for each coming year are due and payable between October 1 and December 31 of the preceding year.
+For new members, membership dues are due and payable along with the Membership Application.

 Section 3.
 Active Members